Ted's Hiking World The Wave (Coyote Buttes North)

 At the Wire Pass Trailhead, several other parties are preparing their own equipment.
 This must be the right time for me to get started!
 Of course, it is likely that not all of those folk are headed for The Wave, because other fun places are accessed from here as well.

 The trail heads south across the desert toward various oddly shaped formations.
-I soon pass a group of six gentlemen from Minnesota and Wisconsin.
-They have stopped to unload unwanted extra clothing.
-I am wearing two sweatshirts myself, being leery of a potential afternoon wind which was of gale-force magnitude yesterday.
+I soon pass a group of six gentlemen from Minnesota and Wisconsin, who have stopped to unload unwanted extra clothing.
+I am wearing two sweat shirts myself, being leery of a potential afternoon wind which was of gale-force magnitude yesterday.

 Along with the permit, BLM provides a first-rate brochure featuring driving directions, a map, and GPS coordinates and color photographs of key trail points.
 Unfortunately, I seem to have lost mine already; it must have fallen out of my pocket when I doffed my outer sweatshirt.
 Bummer.
 Having researched the trek extensively, however, I continue undaunted, relying on reassuring footprints to show the way.